 by M. Manson

-This book seems to be making headwaves due to the amount of times he uses the F word.
+This book seems to be making waves due to the number of times he uses the F word.

-The reason I am recommending this though is not because of this, but because of the clear message: You only have a certain amounts of ***** to give, make sure you give them to the things that really matters.
+The reason I am recommending this though is not because of this, but because of the clear message: You only have a certain amount of ***** to give, make sure you give them to the things that really matter.

 by J. Clear

-Every time we perform a habit, we execute a four-step pattern: cue, craving, response, reward.
+Every time we perform a habit, we execute a four-step pattern: cue, craving, response, and reward.